workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 ---

-title: Clinician's Dashboard
+title: Clinician's Dojo
 include_footer: true
 ---
 <iframe src="https://clinician.workdojos.com" style="width: 100%;height: 630px;padding: 8px; box-shadow: 0 3px 5px rgba(0,0,0,.6);border-radius: 25px;overflow: hidden;border: none;" align="middle"></iframe>
 <br>

 {{% title3 "" %}}

 <br>
 {{% subtitle5 "We empower people to build things." %}}

 The best builders have all the tools!
 Open-source tech makes anything possible.
 The dashboard above can be yours, a gateway to another world.
-Your world.
+Your world!

-For less than a dollar a day you'll be sitting on top of a mountain of building blocks for you, your family, your business, your digital dreams, and legacy.
+For less than a dollar a day you'll be sitting on top of a mountain of building blocks for you, your family, your business, your digital dreams.

 <br>